Dr Marco Pino

 They include several training modules, including how to engage patients and their loved ones in end-of-life conversations, pain assessment, empathy and bereavement support.
 I’m proud to say that they are already widely used by health and social care trainers.

-The University has recently licensed RealTalk to Treetops Hospice, ensuring wider use and the long-term sustainability of the project.
+In 2022, the University licensed RealTalk to Treetops Hospice, ensuring wider use and the long-term sustainability of the project.

-More importantly, RealTalk will equip practitioners with the tools they need to sensitively and successfully navigate the difficult conversations they face every day.
+It's good to know that RealTalk is equipping practitioners with the tools they need to sensitively and successfully navigate the difficult conversations they face every day.

 My research journey